yarnpkg/website/_posts/2016-11-24-offline-mirror.md

 ## A few tips and tricks

+### Updating your package

+If you want to make sure you have a clean cached modules, here are few of the steps you can take:
+- Remove the package first.
+Make sure you have "yarn-offline-mirror-pruning" set to true in your .yarnrc file
+- Clear the yarn cache with "yarn cache clean" before adding the updated version of the package
+- Add your package

+The "yarn-offline-mirror-pruning" will help clean up any unlinked dependencies.
+When you add the updated package, it will check the yarn cache first and pull any missing dependencies from there.
+This will prevent yarn adding new tarball back with the updated package.
+You want to make sure the yarn cache is all clean before you do any adding for cache module.

 ### You can check in “Offline mirror” into git or mercurial repository

 The “Offline Mirror” can be shared between build servers or development machines in any way that is convenient: a Box / Dropbox folder, stored in source control or on a network drive.
 At Facebook the offline mirror lives inside of our big Mercurial “monorepo”.